 Reach beyond patients; include caregivers and HCPs

 When we talk about UX in healthcare, everyone always talks about patients' needs.
 But what about those of their caregivers: spouses, family and friends?
 Caregivers are sometimes referred to as “secondary patients".
 They need and deserve the same level of experience and guidance through their often-difficult journeys.
-When conducting research or developing experiences for patients, especially with serious or chronic conditions, don't underestimate the importance of providing supportive user experience to their loved ones.
+When conducting research or developing experiences for patients, especially with serious or chronic conditions, understand all your target audience types and don't underestimate the importance of providing supportive user experience to their loved ones.

 Your site reaches more than just the patients of your focused condition – it will reach their caregivers, families, and anyone looking into the details of their loved one’s condition.
 Make them feel welcome and validate their experience by highlighting the caretaker’s journey, including their specific needs, problems, and struggles.
 Guide them to content explicitly for them.

-And of course, we can't forget healthcare professionals and the importance of their user experience.
+And of course, we can't forget healthcare providers, other medical professionals, and the importance of their user experience.
 After all, better UX for doctors, nurses and office staff, directly translates into better care for patients.
-One of the best UX practices for healthcare and pharma websites is an audience-based navigation for users to quickly find and discover the topic of interest based on who they are (personas for patients, caregivers and HCPs) and how they go through their own journeys.
+One of the best UX practices for healthcare and pharma websites is an audience-based navigation for users to quickly find and discover the topic of interest based on who they are (personas for patients, caregivers and healthcare professionals) and how they go through their own journeys.

 Focus on bringing real benefits to patients & HCPs